Police investigating after off-duty deputy shoots man in Washington County - NewsBreak

 The off-duty deputy was identified as Adair County, Oklahoma Sheriff’s Deputy Travis Adams.

-Central EMS responded to the scene and transported the person who was shot to Washington County Medical Center.
+Central EMS responded to the scene and transported the person to Washington County Medical Center.

 Comments / 0